-All PIC24FJXXXDA1/DA2/GB2/GA3 devices power their core digital logic at a nominal 1.8V.
-To simplify system design, all devices in the PIC24FJXXXDA1/DA2/GB2/GA3 families incorporate an on-chip regulator that allows the device to run its core logic from VDD.
-For the PIC24F128GA310 family, the regulator is always enabled, so there is no ENVREG pin on the device.
+All PIC24FJXXXDA1/DA2/GB2/GA3/GC0 devices power their core digital logic at a nominal 1.8V.
+To simplify system design, all devices in the PIC24FJXXXDA1/DA2/GB2/GA3/GC0 families incorporate an on-chip regulator that allows the device to run its core logic from VDD.
+For the PIC24F128GA310 and PIC24FJ128GC010 families, the regulator is always enabled, so there is no ENVREG pin on these devices.